thequietlife/CTI-101/assets/networking fundamentals.md

 ## Networking Fundamentals

+Dropping all my networking notes into one spot

 ### The OSI Model

 The Open Systems Interconnenction (OSI) Model is a universal language for computer networking.
 It explains how different computer systems communicate with each other.
 It breaks down a complex topic into seven segments.
 Each layer has a specific job and communicates with the layers above and below.